linrunner/tlp-doc/faq/battery.rst

 How do I get 'Battery Features' support for my non-ThinkPad laptop?
 -------------------------------------------------------------------
 Battery Features require a kernel driver matching your laptop brand or series.
-Kernel driver development is not part of the project, TLP just probes active drivers and provides a unified interface to them.
+Kernel driver development is not part of the project, TLP just probes existing drivers and provides a unified interface to them.

 Thus *your* todos are: